-On March 15, 2021, in response to a court holding in Wisconsin v.
-EPA,40 the EPA finalized decreases to allowable emissions under the Cross-State Air Pollution Rule (CSAPR) and the 2008 ozone NAAQS for 10 PJM states.41 On February 28, 2022, the EPA proposed a Federal Implementation Plan (FIP), to be known as the "Transport Rule," for 26 states that addresses the contribution of those states to problems in other states in attaining and maintaining the 2015 Ozone NAAQS.42 The proposed FIP requirements would establish ozone season NO_x emissions budgets for electric generating units in the PJM states, excluding North Carolina and the District of Columbia.
-On January 6, 2023, the EPA proposed to lower the primary annual PM{2.5} standard to 9.0 to 10.0 μ g/m3 from 12.0 μ g/m3.43
+February 28, 2022, the EPA proposed a Federal Implementation Plan (FIP), to be known as the "Transport Rule," for 26 states that addresses the contribution of those states to problems in other states in attaining and maintaining the 2015 Ozone NAAQS.
+The proposed FIP requirements would establish ozone season NOx emissions budgets for electric generating units in the PJM states, excluding North Carolina and the District of Columbia.
+On January 6, 2023, the EPA proposed to lower the primary annual PM2.5 standard to 9.0 to 10.0 $\mu$ g/m from 12.0 $\mu$ g/m3.43

-On March 15, 2023, the EPA finalized Federal Implementation Plan (FIP) requirements for 23 states that addresses the contribution of those states to problems in other states in attaining and maintaining the 2015 Ozone NAAQS.44 The rule resolves the CAA good neighbor obligations of the affected states.
-The FIP requirements establish ozone season NO_v emissions budgets for electric generating units in the following PJM states: Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, Ohio, Pennsylvania, Virginia and West Virginia.
+On March 15, 2023, the EPA finalized Federal Implementation Plan (FIP) requirements for 23 states that addresses the contribution of those states to problems in other states in attaining and maintaining the 2015 Ozone NAAQS.
+The rule resolves the CAA good neighbor obligations of the affected states.
+The FIP requirements establish ozone season $NO_x$ emissions budgets for electric generating units in the following PJM states: Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, Ohio, Pennsylvania, Virginia and West Virginia.
 The list of PJM jurisdictions excludes North Carolina, the District of Columbia, Tennessee and Delaware.
-Electric generating units in the indicated states would be required to participate in a revised version of the CSAPR NO_v Ozone Season Group 3 Trading Program that was previously established in the 2021 CSAPR Update.
+Electric generating units in the indicated states would be required to participate in a revised version of the CSAPR $NO_x$ Ozone Season Group 3 Trading Program that was previously established in the 2021 CSAPR Update.